testingApkcc/appkube-website/contents/usecases/CloudNativeAppDevelopment.md

+This use case is also applicable for (Build Vs Buy or FastData Platform)

 Problem Statement:
 Organization are incresingly looking for Custom-built software as that offers
         1. Greater flexibility than packaged solutions.As business grows and changes, you can easily make changes to your   software to accommodate those changes.